Involving Community at Every Step of the Process

 Conclusion

-Engaging stakeholders throughout the process of identifying opportunities for digital tools to support the mental health needs of students is critical to successful procurement and implementation.
-Prioritizing time to engage with stakeholders early and often to understand different perspectives, share learnings, and align interests is essential to success.
-Although the process of engaging stakeholders takes extra time and effort, the investment of both will ensure that your digital mental health and well-being product is implemented effectively for the maximum benefit to students.
+Engaging your school community throughout the process of identifying opportunities for digital tools to support the mental health needs of students is critical to successful procurement and implementation.
+Prioritizing time to engage with community members early and often to understand different perspectives, share learnings, and align interests is essential to success.
+Although the process of engaging community members takes extra time and effort, the investment of both will ensure that your digital mental health and well-being product is implemented effectively for the maximum benefit to students.